Rsge/learning-linux/chapter/01-intro.md

 **Android®** is a trademark of Google LLC.

 Google's Android operating system is based on the Linux kernel, for smartphones and tablets, but it is not Unix-like.
-Linux makes up the core part of Android, but Google has not added all the typical software and libraries (see [Section: Linux distros aren’t just the kernel](#ensemble)) you’d find on a Linux distribution like Ubuntu. <!--Android does not include an X server (like Xorg), so--> You cannot run standard graphical GNU/Linux applications on Android.
+Linux makes up the core part of Android, but Google has not added all the typical software and libraries (see [Section: Linux distros aren’t just the kernel](#ensemble)) you’d find on a GNU/Linux distribution like Ubuntu. <!--Android does not include an X server (like Xorg), so--> You cannot run standard graphical GNU/Linux applications on Android.

 ### macOS

 **macOS®** is a registered trademark of Apple Inc.

-MacOS is a UNIX 03 registered product and conforms to the Single UNIX 03 specification (full compliance).
-However macOS (previously known as OS X) is actually based on open source projects and a descendant of the BSD family.
+MacOS (previously known as OS X) is a UNIX 03 registered product and conforms to the Single UNIX 03 specification (full compliance).
+However macOS is actually based on open source projects and a descendant of the BSD family.
 It’s a bit different from other BSDs, though.
 While the low-level kernel and other software is open source BSD code, most of the rest of the operating system is closed-source macOS code.
 Apple built macOS (and iOS) on top of BSD so they would not have to write the low-level operating system themselves (just as Google built Android on top of the Linux-kernel).

 <!-- MacOS has a very strong unifying idea that is very different from Unix's: *The Mac Interface Guidelines*.
 These specify in great detail what an application should look like and how it should behave. -->

 MacOS has a very strict set of interface rules, very different from Unix's.
 Apple's interface guidelines have of course evolved over the years, from the 1992 booklet [Macintosh Human Interface Guidelines](http://interface.free.fr/Archives/Apple_HIGuidelines.pdf) to the up-to-date online [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines).
 However, a very strong unifying idea is that developers can only create applications that are aligned with Apple's design philosophy – and an app that deviates from them is effectively not allowed to be sold on Apple's app stores [^ei-saa-kauppaan].
 The guidelines define in great detail what an app should look like and how it should behave.
-The guidelines cover such things as layout, typography, colour scheme, navigation and user interaction.
+The guidelines cover such things as layout, typography, colour scheme, navigation, and user interaction.

 [^ei-saa-kauppaan]: [Juha Metsäkallas - Otsikoimaton artikkeli, published 2019](https://finnababilejo.fi/artikolo/juha_metsakallas/2019/12/ja-muut-nappylat/)